Marc Holtzman: Political involvement

 Holtzman unsuccessfully ran for Governor of Colorado in the 2006 Colorado gubernatorial election.

 Career

 Holtzman was Vice Chairman of Barclays Capital and Vice Chairman ABN Amro Bank.
 Holtzman was co-founder and President of MeesPierson EurAmerica (a firm which was acquired by ABN Amro) and was a senior adviser to Salomon Brothers, where he lived and worked in Eastern Europe and Russia from September 1989 until October 1998.
 From 2003 through 2005, Holtzman was President of the University of Denver.

-Holtzman was appointed by Kazakhstan's then Prime Minister Karim Massimov to serve on the Board of Directors of Kazyna, the nation's sovereign wealth fund from 2006 to 2008.
-Holtzman served as a member of the Board of Trustees of the United States Space Foundation from 2004 to 2010.
-Holtzman was a member of the Board of Directors of FTI Consulting from 2012 to 2015.
+Holtzman was appointed by Kazakhstan's then Prime Minister Karim Massimov to the board of directors of Kazyna, the nation's sovereign wealth fund from 2006 to 2008.
+Holtzman was a member of the board of trustees of the United States Space Foundation from 2004 to 2010.
+Holtzman was a member of the board of directors of FTI Consulting from 2012 to 2015.